 Spread the Steak:

-Divide the cooked steak evenly between the cut sides of the bread.
+Evenly distribute, place the cooked steak over each side of the incision sides of the bread.

 Add the Onions and Garlic:

-Spread the caramelized onions and garlic over the steak evenly.
+Distribute the caramelized onions and garlic evenly over the steak.

 Sprinkle the Cheese:

-Spoon shredded provolone or mozzarella cheese over steak and onion mixture.
+Sprinkle shredded provolone or mozzarella cheese over the steak and onion mixture.

 Step 5: Final Stages

-Add sliced bell peppers, mushrooms or jalapeños for even more flavor and color.
+You can also ad on some sliced bell peppers, mushrooms or jalapeños for some extra flavor and color.

 Step 6: Bake